 Conclusion

 As said before, an SIP scores in its simplicity.
 Setting a single date for your SIP reduces the hassle for you, and setting it close to your payday makes it easier to ensure that your investing happens before any spending does.
-Whether you select multiple dates or a single date, make sure you continue SIP.
-Don’t lose sight of the biggest SIP benefit, which is that you’re investing.
-This is more important than how frequently you set the SIP or at what date of the month you are investing.
+Whether you select multiple dates or a single date, make sure you continue your SIP – that is more important than picking the ‘right’ date or frequency.
+Don’t lose sight of the biggest SIP benefit, which is that you’re investing to build wealth.